arnavisharsh/tagify/README.md

 - Ast -> used to help fix discrepences with the way the tags were saved.
 - joblib -> used to basically import the ML trained model to another file to be able to run the trained code.
 - streamlit -> used for the UI and the front end.
+- Kaggle -> downloaded all datasets used for this project through kaggle.

 ________________________________________________________________________________________